MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-mip-client.md

 * [What is Azure Information Protection?](https://docs.microsoft.com/azure/information-protection/understand-explore/what-is-information-protection)
 * [How does the protection work in Azure Information Protection?](https://docs.microsoft.com/azure/information-protection/understand-explore/what-is-information-protection#how-data-is-protected)

+## Sign up for an Office 365 subscription

-You also need access to an Office 365 subscription.
+You need access to an Office 365 subscription in order to run the SDK samples.
 You may use any of the following types of subscriptions:

 | Name | Sign-up |
 |------|---------|